jhnnsjkbk/jhnnsjkbk.github.io/media.md

 My thesis _Data-Centric Artificial Intelligence: Foundations and Methods for Deep Learning_ has been nominated for a faculty-wide dissertation award by Karlsruhe Institute of Technology.

 ### IBM Outstanding Accomplishment Award
-In summer 2023, my contributions on pioneering foundation models to accelerate scientific discovery have been awarded with an IBM Outstanding Accomplishment Award in 2023.
+In summer 2023, my contributions on pioneering deep learning to accelerate scientific discovery have been awarded with an IBM Outstanding Accomplishment Award in 2023.

 ### Outstanding Dissertation
 I defended my Ph.D. thesis with _summa cum laude_.